-If your child has a life-threatening allergy, please notify your school nurse, and print the Food Allergy and Anaphylaxis Emergency Care Plan form (below) for completion by your physician, and submit to your school's health nurse.
-The nurse maintains a list of students who have food allergies to share with staff on a need-to-know basis and can assist you with the necessary documents needed for school.
-Please refer to the Resource Guide for Supporting Students with Life-Threatening Allergies to read more about guidelines and download needed documents.
+If your child has life-threatening anaphylactic allergies (including food allergies), please notify your school nurse, and print the Food Allergy and Anaphylaxis Emergency Care Plan form (below) for completion by your physician, and submit to your school's health nurse.
+The nurse maintains a list of students who have anaphylactic allergies to share with staff on a need-to-know basis and can assist you with the necessary documents needed for school.
+Please refer to the Anaphylaxis Prevention, Response, and Management Program to read more about guidelines and download needed documents.

 An estimated 15 million people in the U.S. have food allergies, including 1 in 13 children.
 Food allergy is a complex and often misunderstood disease.
 A food allergy happens when your immune system overreacts to what should be a harmless food protein – an allergen.

 Food allergies are potentially life-threatening and life-altering.
 Please remind your child not to share his/her lunch with others due to food allergy concerns.